Curbside Classic Writer’s Guide

 Clue: If you want to do a Clue, please try hard to make it difficult enough.
 Most Clues seem to be guessed almost instantly.
 It’s best if you shoot some close ups for the Clue ahead of time, so that you have some material to work with.
 Otherwise, crop something from the biggest size picture.
 Schedule Clues to run at 3PM or 4PM the day before.
 If you’re not able to update the Clue with the winner, it’s not a big deal.

-Copyright/Legal Stuff: As long as CC does not compensate its writers, we do not have or claim an exclusive publication right to your work.
+Copyright/Legal Stuff: Since CC does not compensate its contributors, we do not have or claim an exclusive publication right to your work.
 As a courtesy, we naturally expect that you won’t be having the exact same work running elsewhere at the same time, except perhaps at a personal blog or such.

 We do have an over-all copyright on what appears on our pages, to protect others from stealing our/your original work and re-running it without permission.
 Of course, enforcing that is another story.